BuildEmpire/apartment/README.md

 This will apply all the standard Lumen migrations to the public schema ONLY and all the apartment migrations to all the schemas available and NOT to public.

-<b>Important:</b> The public database will not contain any of the apartment migrations.
-If you want the public schema to
-contain similar migrations to your apartments simple create a standard migration matching your apartments migrations.
+Important: The public database will not contain any of the apartment migrations.
+If you want the public schema to contain similar migrations to your apartments simple create a standard migration matching your apartments migrations.

 Deleting an Apartment